acalio/Decompositions/README.md

 # Introduction

-This project is related to the followin paper:
+This project is related to the following paper:
     >  Cores matter?
 An analysis of graph decomposition effects on influence maximization problem
 A. Caliò, A. Tagarelli, F. Bonchi